cheruto23/cheruto23/README.md

 - 🔭 I’m a Software Engineer
 - 💬 Ask me about Fullstack
 - 📫 How to reach me: joyglory213@gmail.com
-- ⚡ Fun fact: I love both outdoor and indoor activies
+- ⚡ Fun fact: I love both outdoor and indoor activities

+Connect with me:
+LinkedIn
+Instagram
+Twitter